LAKIpoe01/iot_project_weather_app/README.md

 ![alt text](image.png)

 Go to access management in your service and add credentials.
+These credentials are added to the code.

 ![alt text](image-8.png)